Most Googled tech questions state-by-state

+See which tech questions each state is searching for the most, and which oft-googled tech myths are actually true.

-Maybe we’re not the smartest state in the nation when it comes to oft-asked internet questions and tech myths, but at least we’re not trying to charge our phones in the microwave.
+We might not be the smartest state in the nation, but at least we’re not trying to charge our phones in the microwave.

-In Washington, we’re trying to compare the benefits of getting an iPhone versus a Samsung, according to a new study by highspeedinternet.com.
-In California, however, one of the most googled tech questions concerns charging phones in the microwave,
+In Washington, our most-googled tech query is about comparing the benefits of getting an iPhone versus a Samsung, according to a new study by the internet information website highspeedinternet.com.
+People in California, however, have other questions.

 “Californians, do not microwave your phones!
 A microwave won’t charge your phone and may cause it to explode,” the authors of the report write.
 “That’s the opposite of what you want.”